Gronnfrosk/project-exam-2/README.md

-# Holidaze - Booking site study project
+# Holidaze - Booking site for study project

 ## Project overview
 Holidaze is suppose to be a modern front-end accommodation booking application developed for a newly launched site.
 It features a dual-interface catering to both customers and venue managers.
 Customers can book holidays, view venues, and manage their bookings, while venue managers can register, manage venues, and oversee bookings.
+Please note that Holidaze is not a real company and is only used as an example for my project assignment.

  ### Key Features
 - View a list of venues.